witchy-mutant/blog/_posts/2014-05-10-Making-iPhone-a-Dumb-Phone.markdown

 Do I miss anything important - oh no. I still use computer and can catch-up with everything important quite quickly.
 And actually - there will always be something you'll miss.
 Important thing is to accept it and let it go.

 It's a totally stress-free setup which I recommend.
-It's also totally in line with asynchronous communication style which I prefer at work.
-I'll write about it next time.
+It's also totally in line with [asynchronous communication style which I prefer at work](/2014/05/11/Asynchronous-communication-at-work/).